17angie/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+When using `.forEach`, you are calling a function to each element of an array allowing you to change, or mutate, the array.
+When using `.map`, the function will produce a new array that is the same size.

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes another function in as an argument and a callback function can be passed to another function.

 3. What is closure?

+Closures allow an inner function to access data outside of it's scope.

 4. Describe the four rules of the 'this' keyword.

+Global Binding: If the this keyword is console logged in a function in a global scope it would return the console object of Javascript.

+Implicit Binding: When an object is followed by a dot to call a function, the this keyword represents the object.

+New Binding: The this keyword refers to a new instance that is created and returned by a constructor function.

+Explicit Binding: The this keyword is automatically defined when a call or apply method is used.

 5. Why do we need super() in an extended class?

+We use super() to bind classes together so that a child constructor can inherit the abilities of a parent constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.